ZTE Corporation Conflict Minerals Report 2020/21

 ZTE abides by the United Nations Global Compact and other universally accepted international conventions and practices, including the United Nations Global Compact, Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas of the Organization for Economic Cooperation and Development (OECD), and the Responsible Mineral Initiative (RMI), respects human rights and the environment, and strives to ensure that all product materials are properly sourced.
 Moreover, ZTE has released the Policy on Conflict Minerals Management and Regulations on Conflict Minerals Management Regulations, specifying the requirements for suppliers in terms of mineral exploitation, transportation, processing, trading, processing, smelting, and export.
 We tolerate no activities which may aggregate conflicts, result in severe environmental deterioration or violate human rights, and never profit from these activities or provide assistance in any way.
 We prohibit the violations of human rights in relation to mineral mining, transportation, or trading, and prohibit direct or indirect support to non-government armed groups or security forces illegally controlling mining sites, transport routes, and/or trading sites.

-In 2011, ZTE joined the Global e-Sustainability Initiative (GeSI).
-In 2019, ZTE USA became a member of the Responsible Business Alliance (RBA), rejecting materials that directly or indirectly caused conflicts.
+In 2011, ZTE joined the Global e-Sustainability Initiative (GeSI), rejecting materials that directly or indirectly caused conflicts.
 ZTE requires that all relevant suppliers (including component suppliers, parts suppliers, or logistics suppliers of items containing tin, tantalum, tungsten, and/or gold must guarantee that all materials come from environmentally and socially responsible sources.
-Each newly accepted qualified supplier needs to submit a Conflict Minerals Reporting Template (CMRT) and a Cobalt Reporting Template (CRT) during their initial application, and each qualified supplier must sign the Declaration of Compliance Management on Conflict Minerals.
+Each newly accepted qualified supplier needs to submit a Conflict Minerals Reporting Template (CMRT) and a Extended Minerals Reporting Template (EMRT) during their initial application, and each qualified supplier must sign the Declaration of Compliance Management on Conflict Minerals.
 We conduct conflict minerals investigations on our material suppliers each year.

 ZTE is entitled to request suppliers to provide evidence for their material sourcing.
 To this end, suppliers need to formulate and implement conflict mineral policies within their internal management systems.
 Such policies shall contain a statement of compliance with applicable laws and regulations and a commitment to the responsible purchasing of relevant materials.
 Suppliers also need to communicate with upstream suppliers and to work together to ensure that the relevant materials can at least be traced back to their smelting plants, so as to confirm that the purchased metals are from non-conflict-minerals smelting plants.